 First rollercoaster, then binge drinking

-Have mercy with me.
+Have mercy on me.
 I don’t want the contents of your digestive system raining down on me when I queue up.
 Please!

 Don’t go to the wine tent